 ### Additional information

+We may use this vacancy to fill other similar vacant positions.
 Position may be subject to a background investigation.
 A one-year probationary period may be required.
-Veterans preference does not apply to the FAA Executive System.
 The person selected for this position may be required to file a financial disclosure statement within 30 days of entry on duty.
 FAA policy limits certain outside employment and financial investments in aviation-related companies.

 This position is covered by the Department of Transportation's Drug and Alcohol Testing Program.
 Any applicant tentatively selected for this position will be subject to pre-employment or pre-appointment drug screening.
 Persons occupying a "testing designated position (TDP)" will be subject to random drug and/or alcohol testing.